 An Incomplete (I) grade is only intended to be used as an interim course mark.
 A grade of "I" signifies that not all of the required coursework was completed to allow for a final grade to be determined at the end of a course.
 An Incomplete (I) grade may be assigned in situations where a student is in good academic standing, completed at least 75% of the course requirements, but has a permissible reason for not completing all requirements prior to grade reporting time.
-Students who have been granted an Incomplete (I) grade will have seven (7) calendar days from the last day of the course to complete all required course grade will be reverted from an "I" grade to the "F" grade.
+Students who have been granted an Incomplete (I) grade will have seven (7) calendar days from the last day of the course to complete all required coursework.
+If the student does not submit the required course work within the allotted time, the final course grade will be reverted from an "I" grade to the "F" grade.
 An Incomplete (I) grade may also be assigned in situations where a student has failed his/her exit exam.
 Students will be given twelve (12) weeks from the last day of the Professional Development course to remediate and retake the exit exam.